Equivalent Training from National Organizations

 - Individuals who hold a current CPPB, CFCM, or A.P.P. certification may obtain their Certified Texas Purchaser (CTP) certification without having to attend the required classes by passing the CTP Exam.
-If these individuals desire a higher certification, such as a Certified Texas Procurement Manager (CTPM), they must complete the CNC Course (Cost and Price Analysis, Negotiations, and Contract Administration) and pass their CTPM exam.
+If these individuals desire a higher certification, such as a Certified Texas Procurement Manager (CTPM), they must complete the CNC Course (Cost vs Market, Contract Negotiation & Contract Administration) and pass their CTPM exam.

 - Individuals who hold a current CPPO, CPCM, or C.P.M. certification may obtain their Certified Texas Procurements Manager (CTPM) certification by passing the CTPM Exam without having to attend the required classes.

 NOTE: This does not mean that persons already holding these certifications are not encouraged to take the courses offered by TPASS.
 In fact, TPASS highly encourages it.
 Our students have found the courses very beneficial and informative.
 Also, TPASS courses cover Texas specific material that the national associations may not cover in their certification programs.